ROCm/HIP/docs/how-to/hip_rtc.md

-# Programming for HIP Runtime Compiler (HIP RTC)
+# Programming for HIP Runtime Compiler (RTC)

-## HIP RTC lib
-HIP allows you to compile kernels at runtime with its ```hiprtc*``` APIs.
+HIP lets you compile kernels at runtime with the ```hiprtc*``` APIs.
-Kernels can be stored as a text string and can be passed on to HIPRTC APIs alongside options to guide the compilation.
+Kernels can be stored as a text string and can be passed to HIPRTC APIs alongside options to guide the compilation.

 NOTE:

-  - This library can be used on systems without HIP install nor AMD GPU driver installed at all (offline compilation).
+  - This library can be used on systems without HIP installed nor AMD GPU driver installed at all (offline compilation).
 Therefore, it does not depend on any HIP runtime library.
   - But it does depend on COMGr.
 You may try to statically link COMGr into HIPRTC to avoid any ambiguity.
   - Developers can decide to bundle this library with their application.

-## Compile APIs

-#### Example
+## Example
 To use HIPRTC functionality, HIPRTC header needs to be included first.
 ```#include <hip/hiprtc.h>```